HOME NUMERICAL INDEX ALPHABETICAL INDEX HISTORICAL MAPS INDEX OF NAMES

 1602 Most 2523 Most

-Hněvín castle on Castle hill (Zámecký vrch or vrch Hněvín) [left, no. 4463, and right, no. 2523: background] dates back to the 12th century, but archeological investigations have discovered some remains that date already from the 9th century.
+Hněvín castle on Castle hill (Zámecký vrch or vrch Hněvín) [near left, no. 4463, right, no. 2523: background, and above, no. 0000: background right] dates back to the 12th century, but archeological investigations have discovered some remains that date already from the 9th century.
 The Treaty of Cheb (1459) awarded the castle to Georg (Jiří) of Poděbrady.
 In 1480 the castle was sold to the von Weitmühl (z Veitmile) family.
 In 1595 the castle came in possession of the town.
 The castle as we see it today is a reconstruction in Romantic style which was built in the 19th century.
 The tall lookout tower is a beloved landmark of Most.

 [scale]